 Fastner et al. (2021) conducted an observational study comparing long-term therapeutic effects of CCM therapy in patients with ischemic (ICM) versus non-ischemic cardiomyopathy (NICM).
-The functional parameters compared include LVEF, tricuspid annular plane systolic excursion (TAPSE), Kidney Disease Improving Global Outcomes (KDIGO) chronic kidney disease stage, and changes in NYHA class.
+The functional parameters compared include

+LVEF, tricuspid annular plane systolic excursion (TAPSE), Kidney Disease Improving Global Outcomes (KDIGO) chronic kidney disease stage, and changes in NYHA class.
 Observed mortality rates at one and three years were compared to those predicted by the Meta-Analysis Global Group in Chronic (MAGGIC) HF risk score and observed mortality rates were compared between groups for the entire follow-up period.
 Between 2002 and 2019, 174 consecutive patients with chronic HF and CCM device implantation were included in the analysis.
-LVEF was significantly higher in NICM patients after three years of CCM therapy (35 \pm 9 vs. 30 \pm 9%; p = 0.0211), and after five years, also TAPSE of NICM patients was significantly higher (21 \pm 5 vs. 18 \pm 5%; p = 0.0437).
+LVEF was significantly higher in NICM patients after three years of CCM therapy ($35 \pm 9 \text{ vs. } 30 \pm 9\%$; p = 0.0211), and after five years, also TAPSE of NICM patients was significantly higher ($21 \pm 5 \text{ vs. } 18 \pm 5\%$; p = 0.0437).
 There were no differences in other effectiveness parameters.
 Over the entire follow-up period, 35% of all patients died; only in ICM patients, mortality was lower than predicted at three years (35 vs. 43%, p = 0.0395).
 The authors concluded that regarding improvement of biventricular systolic function, patients with NICM appeared to benefit principally from CCM therapy.
 Limitations include the retrospective and observational nature of the study, and lack of control group receiving a different intervention.

-Giallauria et al. (2020) conducted an individual data meta-analysis of all prospective RCTs of CCM versus control that measured functional capacity and/or quality of life questionnaires in patients with HF plus data from one single arm study.
-Peak oxygen consumption, six min walk test distance and quality of life measured by Minnesota Living with Heart Failure Questionnaire (MLWHFQ).
+Giallauria et al. (2020) conducted an individual data meta-analysis of all prospective RCTs of CCM versus control that measured functional capacity and/or QoL questionnaires in patients with HF plus data from one single arm study.
+Peak oxygen consumption, six min walk test distance and QoL measured by Minnesota Living with Heart Failure Questionnaire (MLWHFQ).
 Five trials were identified, four RCTs (n = 801) for all endpoints of interest and one single arm study.
-The analysis of individual participant data revealed that compared with control, CCM significantly improved functional capacity and HF-related quality of life.
+The analysis of individual participant data revealed that compared with control, CCM significantly improved functional capacity and HF-related QoL.
 Limitations include relatively young and predominantly male cohorts, individuals with permanent atrial fibrillation were excluded, and the studies analyzed differed in design limiting the ability to define representative results across different individual subgroups.
 The authors recommend larger, well-conducted RCTs using parallel double-blind designs in order to determine the effect of CCM on mortality and morbidity outcomes before CCM can be widely recommended.
 Studies in less compromised HF patients, more women and older individuals are also encouraged.
-(Kadish et al., (2011), Borggrefe et al., (2008), and Neelagaru et al., (2006), which were previously cited in this policy, were included in this meta-analysis).
+[Kadish et al., (2011), Borggrefe et al., (2008), and Neelagaru et al., (2006), which were previously cited in this policy, were included in this meta-analysis].

-An ECRI clinical evidence assessment compared the Optimizer Smart System use with that of optimal medical therapy (OMT) in patients with heart failure (HF).
+An ECRI clinical evidence assessment compared the Optimizer Smart System use with that of optimal medical therapy (OMT) in patients with HF.
 The systematic review included four high-quality RCT and one study that was used as a comparison group to RCT.
-ECRI found the evidence to be somewhat favorable that the Optimizer is more effective than OMT for improving functional status and quality of life in patients with moderate to severe, chronic HF.
+ECRI found the evidence to be somewhat favorable that the Optimizer is more effective than OMT for improving functional status and QoL in patients with moderate to severe, chronic HF.
 The assessment found it was unclear whether Optimizer reduced mortality rates or HF-related hospitalization rates due to a high risk of bias in two of the studies which had a single-center focus and/or lack of randomization and blinding.
-Longer term follow up comparing Optimizer with OMT with a focus on mortality and HF-related hospitalization is recommended (ECRI, 2019; updated 2021).
+Longer term follow up comparing Optimizer with OMT with a focus on mortality and HF-related hospitalization is recommended.
+The 2022 update did not change the somewhat favorable rating.
+The assessment recommends additional RCTs comparing Optimizer with OMT to determine long-term effectiveness in regard to reduced mortality and hospitalizations (ECRI, 2019; updated 2022).